-After you install the front handle, install the compute node into the chassis (see "Install a compute node" on page 45 for instructions).
+After you install the front handle, complete the following steps:

+- 1. Install the compute node into the chassis (see "Install the compute node in the chassis" on page 28). - 2.
+Power on the compute node.

 ID label plate replacement

 Use the following information to remove and install the ID label plate.